Rangow4562/Dog_emotion_identification_system/README.md

 ### TOPIC TITLE : Emotion Recognition in Dogs
 #### PROGRESS-
-##### • We follow the ICML's official training, validation, and test sets while
-training on our dataset (FER2013 dataset reference).
+##### • We follow the ICML's official training, validation, and test sets while training on our dataset (FER2013 dataset reference).
 Our dataset contains 5954 pictures of four main emotions: anger, fear, happiness, and sadness.
-##### •  Training and Inference:
- We run all experiments for 300 epochs optimizing the cross-entropy loss.
+##### •  Training and Inference:We run all experiments for 300 epochs optimizing the cross-entropy loss.
 In the following sections, we vary the optimizer used as well as the learning rate schedulers and maintain other parameters constant.
 ##### • We use a fixed momentum of 0.9 and a weight decay of 0.0001.
-All
-experiments are run with gradient scaling to prevent gradient underflow.
+All experiments are run with gradient scaling to prevent gradient underflow.
 The models are evaluated using validation accuracy and tested using standard ten-crop averaging.
 ##### • CNN Architecture
 ##### • Performance